lelanthran/HuntTheWumpus/README.md

   unable to carry it off when it enters their rooms.
 Entering the room with the Wumpus results in your immediate death.

-## Hunting
+## Hunting the Wumpus
 You have unlimited *crooked arrows*, which can follow the curve of the dodcahedron if necessary.
-Your arrows, when fired, can pass through five rooms of your choice (provided they are all adjacent).
+Your arrows, when fired, can pass through up to five rooms of your choice (provided they are all adjacent).

 Be warned, if your arrow misses the Wumpus, it will be alerted and will move to an adjacent room.